 The FCMP Outdoor dual-chamber composter is a popular composter with over 11,500 five-star Amazon reviews.
 The maker, FCMP Outdoor, is a Canadian company that has been in business for more than 40 years.
 It manufactures outdoor products such as composters, rain barrels, and planters, and it partners with global retailers such as Lowe’s and The Home Depot to sell its products.

 I have tested the FCMP Outdoor tumbling composter multiple times over the last 2 years, and I recently tested it again over a 2-month period.
-While it’s not my absolute favorite composter, my tests continue to reveal it’s a great value because of its dual chambers and convenient size and height.
+While it’s not the absolute best compost bin for my household, my tests continue to reveal it’s a great value because of its dual chambers and convenient size and height.

 FCMP Outdoor IM4000 Dual-Chamber Tumbling Composter: At a Glance

 - Capacity: 37 gallons

 - Dimensions: 30 inches long by 28 inches wide by 36 inches high

 - Material: 100 percent post-consumer recycled polypropylene plastic and galvanized steel

 - Large door plus overall height and generous ground clearance make emptying easy